Cooper Spur History

 Winter Recreation Paradise

 The North face of Mt.
-Hood has always been a source of inspiration and an outlet for recreation for those visiting and living in the Hood River Valley.
+Hood has been a source of inspiration and an outlet for recreation for those visiting and living in the Hood River Valley throughout history.
 A century ago – long before organized sports, electronic media, or the internet – families would recreate together by hiking and climbing to find new vantage points to view Wy’east.
 Along the way lessons were learned, friendships were forged, and legends were born.

 It is, however, the snow for which the area has always been known.
 The early ascents of Mt.
 Hood all traversed across glaciers and required some technical climbing up snow chutes.
 The early explorers carried with them snow shoes and cross country skis to make climbing in variable conditions easier, as well as making the descent more thrilling and fun.